cjber/overture-uk/README.md

 "~/data/LAD_BUC_2022.gpkg": Local Authority Districts for 2022 (https://geoportal.statistics.gov.uk/datasets/42af123c4663466496dafb4c8fcb0c82_0)
 ```

 Without these files, the processing will retrieve and clean the UK Overture data, but the final stage of post-processing to attach census information and remove non-UK points will **fail**.
 Additionally, the process of retrieving and cleaning all UK POIs takes a very long time.
-If you are interested only in reproducing the download and cleaning stage for another area please see the next section.
+If you are interested only in reproducing the download and cleaning stage for another area _please see the next section_.

 To replicate our UK results, first set up the project as instructed above, then: